 Artifacts of humanity’s earlier world views are seen as outmoded, pre-rational superstitions.
 The tribal, animistic beliefs and practices of ancient cultures have been replaced by reason and science.
-We know there are no Gods seeking vindication for our slights.
-We understand now that illnesses are not caused by demons and curses, but by pathogens, genetic predispositions and biophysical processes.
-We understand now that the superstitions of the past are merely the result of our lack of knowledge coupled with our wild imaginations.
+There are no Gods seeking vindication for our slights, illnesses are not caused by demons and curses but by pathogens, genetic predispositions and biophysical processes.
+And the superstitions of the past are understood to be merely the result of our lack of knowledge coupled with our wild imaginations.

 The scientific method, it seems to many of us, provides us with all the answers we could ever need.
 But there are mysteries the scientific method has not been able to fully illuminate.

-While materialism seemed to offer what faith had been lacking for centuries, correcting many of its deficiencies, it was unable to provide all the ingredients to reconcile the chaos that lurked in the primordial unknown or its expression through the human psyche.
+While materialism seems to offer what faith has been lacking for centuries, correcting many of its deficiencies, it is unable to provide all the ingredients to reconcile the chaos that lurks in the primordial unknown or its expression through the human psyche.

 We are as confused about the nature of the mind and being as we ever have been.
 Yes, we understand the physical mechanisms of our world better than we have so far, but none of that knowledge has liberated us from the uncertainty and fear at the very depths of our being.

-Why have we categorically dismissed the numinous, the supernal, the symbolic and ritualistic dimensions of the human experience as irrelevant or even pathological?
+As we made this monumental leap into the materialistic worldview, we dismissed the non-rational, and we have categorically dismissed the numinous, the supernal, the symbolic and ritualistic dimensions of the human experience as irrelevant or even pathological.

-We want answers to our deepest questions, and we’re no longer satisfied with mere beliefs.
-We want answers that are verifiable to our modern evidence procedures, but unless we include and transcend our rationality we won’t access the capacity to apprehend the ineffable and its most elusive gem: Meaning.
+We want answers to our deepest questions, and we’re unsatisfied with mere beliefs.
+We want answers that are verifiable to our modern evidence procedures.
+But unless we include and transcend our rationality we won’t access the capacity to apprehend the ineffable and its most elusive gem: Meaning.

-Astrology is one of the oldest intellectual pursuits of the human mind.
-It’s existed about as long as language and writing, and though we now have physics, astronomy, and chemistry, astrology is still valued by much of the worlds population as offering something of value to the quest for self knowledge.
-Great thinkers like Joseph Campbell and Carl Jung have offered us insights in to the value of mythology.
+Astrology is one of the oldest intellectual pursuits of the human mind, having existed almost as long as language and writing.
+Though we now have physics, astronomy, and chemistry, astrology is still valued by much of the world’s population as offering something of value to the quest for self knowledge.
+Great thinkers like Joseph Campbell and Carl Jung have offered us insights into the value of mythology.
 They have revealed to us that the depth of the human psyche and the nature of the human experience is not reducible to mere mechanical objects and processes.

 The starry vault of heaven is in truth the open book of cosmic projection, in which are reflected the mythologems, i.e., the archetypes.
 In this vision astrology and alchemy, the two classical functionaries of the psychology of the collective unconscious, join hands. – Carl .G.
 Jung

-While the archaic practices of divination, magic spells and the rituals of supplication are no doubt pre-rational, our rational world view fails to provide a sufficient means to address the authentic need of the human spirit to feel and know that there is a purpose to life itself.
-Reason, without the appreciation and inclusion of the pre-modern modes of sense making leaves us without a full spectrum approach to the greatest of all mysteries.
+While the archaic practices of divination, magic spells and the rituals of supplication may have expressions that are enacted through a pre-rational lens, our rational world view fails to provide a sufficient means to address the authentic need of the human spirit to feel and know that there is a purpose to life itself.
+Reason without the appreciation and inclusion of the pre-modern modes of sense making leaves us without a full spectrum approach to the greatest of all mysteries.

 What differentiates pre-rational superstition from trans-personal psychology?
 What distinguishes the pre-personal from the trans-personal, or gnosis from mere belief?
 It is these questions that mark the beginning of a right orientation to the boundaries of the known.

-Thomas Aquinus, a prominent theologian, scholar and Christian mystic once said something like, (paraphrased) “For those that know, no explanation is needed, but for those that don’t know no explanation will suffice.”
+Thomas Aquinus, a prominent theologian, scholar and Christian mystic once said something like, (paraphrased) “For those that know, no explanation is needed, but for those that don’t know, no explanation will suffice.”
 The transpersonal is so elusive, hiding its secrets in a world of symbols and metaphors that we need a faculty indigenous to its domain to apprehend it.
-Like a vaporous ether scurrying away from our approach, our attempts at grasping at it with our faculties of reason alone causes it to slip through the fingers, dissipating its gossamer forms distorting them.
+Like a vaporous ether drifting away from our approach, our attempts at grasping at it with our faculties of reason alone causes it to slip through the fingers, distorting and dissipating its gossamer forms.